GSA-TTS/tts.gsa.gov/pages/jointts/positions/example-posting.md

 alert_keywords:

 # If this listing has been updated since it was published, put the updated date below in YYYY-MM-DD format.
-updated:
+updated: 2024-10-08

 # BASIC INFO
 # The basic information and details of the position
 info_intro: Open to U.S. citizens or nationals (residents of American Samoa and Swains Island).
 Subject to background check.
 Full information is available on [USAJOBS](https://www.usajobs.gov/job/810717200).

-supervisory_status:
+supervisory_status: Non-Supervisory

 usajobs_official_title:

-vacancies: "" # Put the number in quotes.
+vacancies: "3" # Put the number in quotes.

 location: Anywhere in the U.S. (remote)

 # Put the GS grade and pay range this position is being advertised at.
 For SES positions, set the value of gs to SES.
-gs:
+gs: SES
 min_payrange: $
 max_payrange: $